The Path of Knowing

 Movement is a characteristic of all living things, as evidenced by animated films, which are named after the soul or “anima” due to their movement.
 Thinking, too, is an action, which signifies opinion or “opinatio”, characterized by the operation of selecting among knowledge.

-3. The concepts are traced back by the perceiver to the sensorily formed objects, by which they are defined or confined within boundaries, and distinguished from each other as distinct objects.
+Memory always stores some sort of a relational system, forms.
+This concept underscores the dynamic nature of thought and memory, where the interaction of stored forms and their relational systems underpins our understanding and interpretation of knowledge. - The concepts are traced back by the perceiver to the sensorily formed objects, by which they are defined or confined within boundaries, and distinguished from each other as distinct objects.
 Each naming process and concept formation is also a delimitation, a prerequisite for the recording of knowledge in memory.
 This is realized through intellectual vision, which is judgment of which the result is delimitation, the actual formation of concepts as such.
 The concepts in memory are projected back onto the objects by the perceiver, in other words the concept is thus grasped.
 However, the expansion of knowledge only occurs if behind the association of images there are mental image-forms.

 This final action is the responsibility of the mind, which encompasses both the perceptive ability (facultas percipiendi) and the thinking ability, including the spirit.
 In a narrower sense, it refers to the intellectual thinking power (mens), which includes both the intellect (intellectus) and reason (ratio).